tmrsgv/interactive-sound-keyboard/README.md

 Changing of sound sets is done 'on the fly' when the device is ON and cards are swapped

 ## Non-SW
-### HW Shopping List
-- A Raspberry Pi 2 and above would be optimal
-- computer speakers, with a built-in amp and 5V and 3.5mm inputs (can be connected directly to the Rpi)
-- 6 'arcade style' push buttons (with LEDs)
-- A Li-ion battery output 5V (can use a powerbank)
-- RFID tag reader
-- Some Jumper wires
-- A box to hold everything together

-### Further Info
+- Project page on Instructables - TBD
-- Electrical diagrams TBD
+- Electrical diagrams - TBD
-- Project photos TBD
+- Project photos - TBD

 ## Author
 Myself, Tomer Segev